- How does one become a Cal State East Bay student?

 Credit for Military Training and USAFI

-Cal State East Bay grants credit for military training in accordance with the recommendation of the American Council on Education.
-Those students who have entered military service before meeting the usual requirements for graduation, may receive nine units of elective credit toward the baccalaureate degree based upon the completion of a minimum of one year of uninterrupted active service.
+Cal State East Bay grants nine units of elective credit toward a baccalaureate degree for a student who completed basic training and was honorably discharged from military service of the United States in accordance with the recommendation of the American Council on Education.
+Credit is not given for completion of the six month reserve training programs.
 Commissioned officers may receive an additional nine units, which may be considered upper division credit.
-In order to receive such credit applicants must present written certification from a recognized military authority, such as papers from a military separation center or an official copy of a diploma from a service school or USAFI transcript.
-Cal State East Bay is a Servicemember Opportunity College (SOC).
+In order to receive such credit applicants must present written certification from a recognized military authority, such as papers from a military separation center (service form DD-214) or a Joint Services Transcript (JST).
+Credit for specific courses may be allowed if the student has satisfactorily completed equivalent study in a military service school.
+The guidelines of the American Council on Education are followed in determining eligibility.
+Cal State East Bay is a Service member Opportunity College (SOC).

 Credit for Non-collegiate Instruction